Set Up a Cluster on Linux Systems#

 - Elasticsearch for the indexing engine

-- NFS (recommanded), or S3 file storage (for example MINIO)
+- NFS or S3-compatible object storage for file storage

 - TheHive